nushell/nushell.github.io/book/configuration_preview.md

 ## Quickstart

-While Nushell provides many options for managing its startup and configuration, new users can get started with several very simple steps:
+While Nushell provides many options for managing its startup and configuration, new users can get started with just a few simple steps:

 1. Tell Nushell what editor to use: